maubanel/UE5-Hello-World/setting-up/README.md

 :small_blue_diamond: The engine can crash and you can lose your work<br>
 :small_blue_diamond: You can forget the data on another computer<br>
 :small_blue_diamond: Your hard drive can die and all the data can be lost<br>
-:small_blue_diamond: All of these problems can be avoided if we use **version control** to back up our data.
+All of these problems can be avoided if we use **version control** to back up our data.
 This way we can recover lost work, *clone* the data on another computer and collaborate as a team.
 It is a good idea to get used to using version control as all large projects use them.
 The good news is that you have the tools integrated right in Unreal. |

 ---